mozilla-l10n/bedrock-l10n/README.md

-# bedrock-l10n
+# Localization of www.mozilla.org

-Production files for www.mozilla.org.
+This repository hosts the localization files for www.mozilla.org and is open to localizers.

-If you find any localization issues, please open pull requests on the [repository](https://github.com/mozilla-l10n/www.mozilla.org) used for the dev server.
-This repository is writable only by l10n-drivers.
+If you're new to GitHub, please check our [Migration FAQ](https://github.com/mozilla-l10n/git-migration-faq).
+If you have any questions or doubts, please use the #l10n channel on [IRC](https://wiki.mozilla.org/IRC) or the [mailing list for Web content localization](https://lists.mozilla.org/listinfo/dev-l10n-web).

 # License